One of the most labour-intensive parts in managing a huge SEO account involves grouping keywords in categories that make sense.

-When it comes to the content team in your SEO agency, keyword management gets pretty straightforward — they need to track the targeted keywords that they built content for.
+When your goal is to look for content opportunities, keyword management gets pretty straightforward — you'll need to track the targeted keywords that you’re building content for.

 In this case, it’s important to group keywords based on their relevance for the type of content written.
 Be as granular as you need to be and maybe also include a group for future opportunities, depending on the strategy.

 Seasonality is another dimension that can help the content team in advance, so keywords can be grouped based on that to inform the content calendar for a specific client.

 If you’re looking to highlight technical issues within your SEO strategy, certain keyword groupings can help you easily address your campaign issues.
 You’ll want to direct your keyword analysis in order to:

 With all these groups focused on potential technical problems, your SEO experts can act fast and correct course, while also keeping the client in the loop for their side of tasks and business decisions.

 Grouping your keywords can be very helpful in improving your SEO reporting workflow.
 You’ll get quick access to insights that can help you in your data storytelling when you present to your clients.